TL;DR

 Measuring the Success and Impact of the Outer Loop

-Tracking the Right Metrics
+Track the Right Metrics

 Resolution Time: Speed matters.
-Customers don’t just want to know you heard them—they want to see results.
+Customers don't just want to know you heard them; they want to see results.
 Tracking the time it takes to move an issue from identification to resolution shows whether your outer loop team is efficient.
 A six-month delay sends a message that customer centricity is just talk.
 A swift resolution builds trust.

 The Human Side: Employees and Engagement

-Metrics tell one side of the story, but the effective Outer Loop also transforms your culture.
+Metrics tell one side of the story, but the effective outer loop also transforms your culture.

 When employees see their insights from inner and outer loops leading to real changes, it creates confidence.
 They feel heard.
 They trust leadership.
-They become more engaged because they’re not just handling tickets—they’re shaping strategy.
+They become more engaged because they're not just handling tickets; they're shaping strategy.

-One CX leader once said, “Employees don’t disengage because they don’t care.
-They disengage when they feel their input doesn’t matter.”
-The Outer Loop solves that problem by making every voice count.
+One CX leader once said, "Employees don't disengage because they don't care.
+They disengage when they feel their input doesn't matter."
+The outer loop solves that problem by making every voice count.

 The Customer Side: Satisfaction and Loyalty